woobaik/n-p/README.md

 Line 42:13: 'token' is assigned a value but never used no-unused-vars Line 44:13: 'user' is assigned a value but never used no-unused-vars Compiled with warnings.

+some other useEffect does that too, because I used Context API

 ### bug fix issue